BESTenergytrade/simply/doc/source/getting_started.rst

 of the scenario and simulation.
 The file is split into the sections `scenario`, `market` and `outputs`, and the parameters for each section are outlined as follows:

-.. csv-table:: Scenario
+.. csv-table:: Example for defining a scalar parameter as a time series
-   :file: "scenario_params.csv"
+   :file: ../files_to_be_displayed/scenario_params.csv
-   :widths: 30, 70
+   :widths: 30, 50, 30, 30
    :header-rows: 1

 Building your own scenario